miclp/git-remotes-with-github-readme/README.md

 git pull
 ```

-Again, we can also do this explicitly if need be by adding the remote name and branch as arguments: `git pull origin master`.
+Again, we can also do this explicitly if need be by adding the remote name and branch as arguments: `git pull destination master`.

 [For more details, check out the Github guides on pulling](https://help.github.com/articles/fetching-a-remote/)